Satellite workshop FENS conference

 - A primary analysis of the event will be presented during the conference in the following days.

-- Workshop results will be published in the Proceedings of the Nutrition Society.
+- Workshop results will be published in the European Journal of Nutrition: Tufford Calder et al (2020) Is nutrition science ready for the twenty-first century?

-- Workshop outcomes will provide the initiating input for the new FENS working group ‘Standards in Nutrition Sciences’.
+- Workshop outcomes will provide the initiating input for the new FENS working group ‘Standards in Nutrition Sciences’: Calder Feskens et al (2020) Towards Improved Standards (PDF)

 We look forward to your much valued expert contribution in this workshop for more robust nutrition science.